Upper, Lower & East Common Room

 The Lower Common Room (LCR) is generally a quieter area.
 This is where the magazines and periodicals are kept.

-There is an East Common Room (ECR) (just before the marble steps leading to the Hall) which has a television with DVD player and Sky satellite TV service and board games.
+There is a TV Room (to the left of the Buttery) which has a television with DVD player and Sky satellite TV service and board games.

 Newspapers and Periodicals